 ‘I know,’ Anastagus said, quiet and soft as the rustle of the distant leaves.
 ‘You’re not the first.
 You won’t be the last.
 And there are far, far more terrible things you could have been doing than crowning rituals.
 But finding you does present me with a small problem.
 We didn’t want anyone to know we were leaving the Heart-Tree for a little while yet, you see.’

 ‘Leavin’?’
 Eobin scrunched up her face and squinted at Anastagus.
-‘But you’re allowed to leave whenever, ain’t you?
-You’re a Hand of the Heart-Tree.
-Chosen by the Heart-Tree as one of the greatest druids ever.’
+‘But ain’t you allowed to leave whenever?
+You’re Anastagus.‘

 ‘Yes… Anastagus the Truthseeker, Hand of the Heart-Tree.’
 He twisted his hands around his staff until his knuckles turned pale and the wood creaked.
 ‘What’re your names?’